-At this stage we have decided to take recovery action against the customer to ensure that Council Tax is paid in full.
-Firstly, a complaint is made to the North Cumbria Magistrates' Court.
-This allows a summons to be issued with the authority of the Court, which gives the customer at least 14 days' notice of the date of the Court hearing.
-The Council Tax Summons (PDF: 79Kb / 2 pages) explains to the customer that we intend to ask the Magistrates to make a Liability Order for the amount of Council Tax outstanding, plus the costs incurred (the amount of the costs is agreed beforehand by the Magistrates and us).
-The customer has the option to appear in Court in person on the summonsed date to dispute the making of the liability order.
-If payment of the full amount, including costs, is made before the day of the Court hearing, the application for a Liability Order will not proceed.
+We have decided to take recovery action against the customer to ensure that Council Tax is paid in full.
+A complaint is made to the North Cumbria Magistrates' Court.
+This allows a summons to be issued with the authority of the Court.
+This gives the customer at least 14 days' notice of the date of the Court hearing.
+The Council Tax Summons explains to the customer that we intend to ask the Magistrates to make a Liability Order.
+Read the Council Tax Summons (PDF: 79Kb / 2 pages).
+This is for the amount of Council Tax outstanding, plus the costs incurred.
+The amount of the costs is agreed beforehand by the Magistrates and ourselves.
+The customer has the option to appear in Court to dispute the making of the Liability Order.
+If payment of the full amount, including costs, is made before the day of the Court hearing, the Liability Order will not proceed.
 There are very few defences to the making of a Liability Order.
 For information on the defences, please contact the Recovery Team.
-When a summons is sent, we include some explanatory notes (PDF: 120Kb/ 2 pages)
+When a summons is sent, we include some explanatory notes (PDF: 120Kb/ 2 pages).

 A Liability Order gives us the authority of the Court to recover monies by the following methods:

-- Attachment of Allowances
+- Attachment of Allowances;

-- Attachment of Earnings
+- Attachment of Earnings;

-- Attachment of Benefits
+- Attachment of Benefits;

-- Use of Enforcement Officers (Bailiffs)
+- Use of Enforcement Officers (Bailiffs);

-- Committal to Prison
+- Committal to Prison;

-- Charging Order
+- Charging Order.

 Request for Information